In this tip:

-You can put a layer of straw on the garden soil to reduce the mud splashing.
+You can put a layer of straw on the soil to reduce mud splashing.

-Under a curved or flat roof, drops of condensed water fall from the lower side of the roof on the (top) leaves.
+Under such a roof, drops of condensed water fall from the roof on the top leaves.

 These water drops cause brown spots on some leaves.
-Cut off the leaves with brown spots.
-Or remove (cut off) the parts of the leaves with brown spots.
-This stops or retards the attack by Phytophthora.
-The stems and tomatoes do not get brown spots then.
+Cut off the brown parts of the leaves.
+The stems and tomatoes do not get brown.